azulverdosa/PianoChordsAndScales/README.md

 ---

-Shout-out to [Jon Eubank](https://github.com/joneubank) for letting me help him out, when he was perfectly capeable of doing it himself! 💚
+Shout-out to [Jon Eubank](https://github.com/joneubank) for letting me help him out, when he was perfectly capable of doing it himself! 💚

 ##Contact